rafaelaznar/systematicRecord/README.md

-# systematicRecord
+# systematic record
 * Systematic Record (SR) is a publication platform in github.
 * It can be turned into your website or your blog.
 * SR is tiny and simple.
 * The main feature and advantage of this program is that you can access your information both from Github repository and published in Github pages without link errors.
+This is very comfortable for edition because you edit directly markdown files from your repository.
 ## Try the program
 * Clone repository
 * Execute command npm install to install dependencies